 Performs other duties as assigned.

 Minimum Qualifications: To qualify you must have a NYS RN License with current registration.
 Graduate of an accredited nursing program.
-Bachelors of Science Degree in Nursing (BSN) required Prior RN experience in a clinical setting preferred.
-Experience coordinating clinical/research trials studies preferred.
+Bachelor's Degree in Nursing, or equivalent combination of education and experience with plans to earn a baccalaureate degree in Nursing.
+Prior RN experience in a clinical setting preferred.
+Experience working with specific indications (department-specific).
+Minimum of 3 years progressively responsible related experience coordinating clinical/research trials studies.
 Proficiency in using various Microsoft Office applications such as World, Excel, Access, Power Point and Outlook.
+Familiar with Internet applications.
 Effective verbal and written communication skills, and strong analytical, organizational and interpersonal skills.
-Ability to interface effectively with all levels of staff and management Ability to work within a team environment as well as independently.
-Commitment to continuous learning.
+Ability to interface effectively with all levels of management and work and communicate effectively with both internal and external customers.
+Ability to work within a team environment as well as independently.
+Commitment to continuous learning as required by department administration.
+Ability to make decisions independently.
 Ability to manage time, multi task and prioritize work.
 Ability to identify, analyze and solve problems; ability to work well under pressure.
-Performs other duties as assigned.
-Oncology Nursing Society membership preferred.
-Participates in performance improvement initiatives in the Cancer Center, such as work redesign initiatives, audits of departmental studies, and related work.
-Utilizes evidence-based practice methods to improve patient care.
-Follows Good Clinical Practice guidelines and federal regulations (IHC, April 1996).

 Required Licenses: Registered Nurse License-NYS

 Preferred Qualifications: Preferred Qualifications:Bachelor's Degree in Nursing is highly preferred.

 Qualified candidates must be able to effectively communicate with all levels of the organization.

 NYU School of Medicine provides its staff with far more than just a place to work.
 Rather, we are an institution you can be proud of, an institution where you'll feel good about devoting your time and your talents.